Luxor, the city of Thebes was the ancient capital of Egypt; many historical and ancient sites are located there.

 The Nefertiti Hotel is one of the best choices of the economic hotels in Luxor.
 You will be pleased with its friendly staff, roof terrace, restaurant, and clean rooms.

-Luxor is considered an open-air museum that will adorn your visit to Egypt and make you really enjoy it.
-Many things you can do in Luxor such as visiting unique monumental popular sites, making a Nile cruise and experiencing new activities.
+Luxor is considered an open-air museum that adorn any tour visit to Egypt and make you really enjoy it.
+Many things you can do in Luxor such as visiting unique monumental popular sites, making a nile cruise and experiencing new activities.
 Your visit to Luxor will be an unforgettable memo; particularly, if you stay in a suitable hotel.